lucasarcanjof/Exercicios/README.md

-# Exercicios
+# Exercises
-Exercícios prova dia 21/12
+Exercises test on 12/21